- Posted by Kateryna Bozhenko

 - Is the name easy to comprehend?
 Can you easily pronounce it?
 If you say tell about your project in a noisy place, will people get your point the very first time you pronounce it?

 - Can your friends spell it?
 If they have difficulties understanding how your app name is written, most likely so will other users.

 - Imagine a situation where you see the name on a big board advertisement.
 Will it attract your attention?

-If you can answer ‘yes’ to every of these questions, you can be sure that you’ve found a great solution and the name will serve to promote the product and to attract new users.
+If you can answer ‘yes’ to every one of these questions, you can be sure that you’ve found a great solution and the name will serve to promote the product and to attract new users.

 Strong associations are the key to success

 The core of every memorable brand is the intricate connection to a certain area that is important for every person.
 Sometimes this connection may lack logic but it is rather based on emotions.
-The best way to have your users come back again and again is to give them positive emotions – and the name should serve this purpose as well.
+The best way to have your users come back, again and again, is to give them positive emotions – and the name should serve this purpose as well.